anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 ## Best practices for writing a how-to

+- Address one logical goal (task) per how-to page.
+Try to avoid cases where only a subsection of the how-to is relevant to the user.
 - Prepare your users for the unexpected, alert the user to its possibility and provide guidance on how to deal with it.
 For example, include callouts such as a warning, caution, or note to communicate important information while completing a task.
 - Use conditional imperatives.
 If you want x, do y.
 To achieve w, do z.
 - Do not explain concepts.